mandrasch/a11y-tree-api/README.md

 ## License

 Feel free to fork / re-use this for your own purpose!
-My own source code is provided as CC0/Public Domain, see package.json for licenses of used open source packages.
+My own source code is provided as CC0/Public Domain, see package.json for open source packages used and their respective licenses.